wp-plugins/scroll-triggered-boxes/readme.txt

 == Changelog ==

+= 2.0.4 - July 6, 2015 =

+**Fixes**

+- Boxes were not showing if any other resource (images, scripts, etc.) on the page failed to load.

+**Improvements**

+- Extension thumbnails are now clickable.
+- Prevent notice for empty string values in box rules.

+**Additions**

+- The plugin now creates a sample box upon plugin installation.

+= 2.0.3 - July 2, 2015 =

+**Fixes**

+- The cookie for closing a box was always set to expire at the end of the session

+= 2.0.2 - May 18, 2015 =

+**Fixes**

+- JavaScript error when loading box editor in HTML mode
+- Remove type hint for function that adds metaboxes, as this differs for new (unpublished) boxes

+**Improvements**

+- Output HTML for boxes at a slightly earlier hook, for better [MailChimp for WordPress](https://mc4wp.com/) compatibility.

+= 2.0.1 - May 12, 2015 =

+**Fixes**

+- Fix page level targeting no longer working

 = 2.0 - May 12, 2015 =

 Major revamp of the plugin, maintaining backwards compatibility.

 **Important changes**

-- The plugin now comes with several [premium add-on plugins which further enhance the functionality of the plugin](https://scrolltriggeredboxes.com/plugins#utm_source=wp-plugin-repo&utm-medium=scroll-triggered-boxes&utm_campaign=changelog).
+- The plugin now comes with several [premium add-on plugins which further enhance the functionality of the plugin](https://scrolltriggeredboxes.com/plugins#utm_source=wp-plugin-repo&utm_medium=scroll-triggered-boxes&utm_campaign=changelog).
 - PHP 5.3 or higher is required.
 - "Test mode" is now a global setting.
 - Various UX improvements.